Free Things to Do in Bago

 Must-see spots that don't cost a penny.

-Shwethalyaung Buddha Free
+Shwethalyaung Reclining Buddha Free

-Kyaikpun Pagoda Free
+Kyaikpun Pagoda (Four-Faced Buddha) Free

-Bago Night Market Free
+Bago Morning Market Free

 Free Cultural Experiences